Visiting Rapid City, SD in the Winter

 Sickie’s Garage Burgers and Brews

 Sickie’s was recommended to us by the hotel staff.
-It is a small chain restaurant with just a few locations in North Dakota, South Dakota and Minnesota.
-Since it was new to us and certainly something we can’t get anywhere near home, we decided to give it a try.
+It is a relatively small chain restaurant with just a few locations around the country.
+Since it was new to us and something we couldn’t get at home, we decided to give it a try.

 Here you’ll find an extensive burger menu with many unique topping combinations.
 There is even a Glazed Doughnut Burger that uses a glazed doughnut bun!
 We weren’t quite that adventurous, but did try to step a little outside of “normal.”